cloned2k16/SNGT/README.md

 >- **NO CONTROL**
    none of our business to replace police work ..
 >- **DECENTRALIZED**
-   serverless is on hype now but make confusion with cloud,
+   serverless is on hype now but make confusion with cloud computing
-   computing and we are inspired by the very principle of original iNET instead
+   while 'we' are inspired by the very principle of original iNET instead
    so decentralized means just that, which BTW is a garantee we have no control over you ..

 >-